-Because an animal’s coat is designed to protect it, whether that means keeping it warm in the winter, or keeping it cool in the summertime.
-Shaving your pet for summer may actually interfere with the way nature intended to regulate the animal’s body temperature normally.
+An animal’s coat is designed to protect it, whether that means keeping it warm in the winter or keeping it cool in the summertime.
+Shaving your pet for summer may interfere with the way nature intended to regulate the animal’s body temperature.

 Never shave a short-haired dog.
-There’s no point, and they risk sunburn.
+There’s no point, and it puts your dog at risk for sunburn.

 Also, if your dog has matted hair, or hot spots, shaving your pet for summer might be recommended, but please seek the advice of your veterinarian first.

 Do your best to keep your pets cool in hot weather by keeping fresh, clean water nearby at all times, keep them inside in extreme weather, and NEVER leave them in the car on a hot day.
 Take them for a swim, or get a kiddy pool in your backyard.
 They love this!

 Do you groom your pet differently in the summertime?